manikndn-m/swan/docs/design.md

   var foo3: Foo = Foo{}
   foo2 = foo3 // Disallowed!
   ```
   When object types are coerced to an alias refcounts are modified accordingly.
+Function parameters
+  are by default aliases.

 * Collection types like arrays and strings are object types that have an additional "interior" reference count to prevent invalidation.
   ```